Python-SIP/sip/docs/command_line_tools.rst

     Display the SIP version number.

+.. option:: --abi-version M[.N]

+    The version number of the ABI of the :mod:`sip` module to target is ``M.N``.
+By default the latest major version is used.
+If the minor version is not specified then the latest minor version of the major version is used.

 .. option:: --deprecations-are-errors

     The use of any deprecated feature is handled as an error rather than a